-Risk Description Risk Impact Mitigation perational Risks Trusts would be dependent on supplier management of the servers/data centres, security, Disaster Recovery, backups, system upgrades and patches. ensure that an effective SLA is agreed with the supplier and enforced by the host Trust.
-There may be network latency issues with a remotely hosted (cloud-based) system.
-This may impact performance e.g. causes issues for the Tracked Analysers management system ensure that network infrastructure is up to the requirement System/services unable to respond to unforeseen increased activity/throughput Ensure contract caters for CCNs in a controlled framework.
+Risk Description Risk Impact Mitigation C - C Operational Risks Trusts would be dependent on supplier management of the servers/data centres, security, Disaster Recovery, backups, system upgrades and patches.
+All of the risk will be borne by the supplier but failure to maintain systems effectively will impact all Trusts ensure that an effective SLA is agreed with the supplier and enforced by the host Trust.
+C9 There may be network latency issues with a remotely hosted (cloud-based) system.
+This may impact performance e.g. causes issues for the Tracked Analysers management system reduced operational efficiency ensure that network infrastructure is up to the requirement C10 System/services unable to respond to unforeseen increased activity/throughput Extra investment required in order to rectify inadequacies Ensure contract caters for CCNs in a controlled framework.
 Risk mitigated if contract has framework for CCNs, including charging mechanism.
-System cannot readily respond to legislative and regulatory changes during the lifetime of the service - e.g. changes to statutory reporting requirements Ensure project and contracts with third parties are supportive of legislative changes The managed service contract option critertia is determined as a lease that therefore is 'on balance sheet'.
-Impacts against Host Capital Resource Limit (CRL) CRL adjustment required by the Host Trust A catastrophic system failure of a single shared LIMS will impact the whole county, not just one laboratory/service continuity plans Ensure that the system infrastructure, if hosted on- premise, is as robust as possible and auto-failover resilience is designed-in.
-Undertake periodical testing of the resilience D - T ermination Risks the benefits achievable via a network approach being realisable unless harmonisation is delivered at the time of Ensure benefits are achieved by acting proactively to develop a meaningful, efficient and effective pathology network through a single harmonised service, built around a common LIMS before suppliers give notice D2 Implementing a new LIMS will require historical data to be retained in a read-only database, accessible to service users. historical data, this could impact patient experience Consider developing a single historical database for all Trust data or implement a results viewer and feed data through that
+C11 System cannot readily respond to legislative and regulatory changes during the lifetime of the service - e.g. changes to statutory reporting requirements Additional investment required to design, develop and deploy service enhancements Ensure project and contracts with third parties are supportive of legislative changes C12 The managed service contract option critertia is determined as a lease that therefore is 'on balance sheet'.
+Impacts against Host Capital Resource Limit (CRL) CRL adjustment required by the Host Trust C13 A catastrophic system failure of a single shared LIMS will impact the whole county, not just one laboratory/service All laboratories may need to implement business continuity plans Ensure that the system infrastructure, if hosted on- premise, is as robust as possible and auto-failover resilience is designed-in.
+Undertake periodical testing of the resilience ermination Risks D1 The supplier may move towards removing support for the current LIMS, forcing labs to upgrade to re-tender and the eventual implementation of more expensive options than a single LIMS across Kent. forced migration to new LIMS platform without many of the benefits achievable via a network approach being realisable unless harmonisation is delivered at the time of replacement Ensure benefits are achieved by acting proactively to develop a meaningful, efficient and effective pathology network through a single harmonised service, built around a common LIMS before suppliers give notice D2 Implementing a new LIMS will require historical data to be retained in a read-only database, accessible to service users. service users will need to access separate systems for historical data, this could impact patient experience through minor delays in accessing information Consider developing a single historical database for all Trust data or implement a results viewer and feed data through that